 Are the scientific results and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?

-Manuscripts submitted to CP at first undergo a rapid access review by the editor (initial manuscript evaluation), which is not meant to be a full scientific review.
-It is utilized to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.
+Manuscripts submitted to CP at first undergo a rapid access review by the editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

 If they are not immediately rejected, they will be posted as preprints on EGUsphere or in the discussion forum Climate of the Past Discussions (CPD) where they are subject to full peer review and interactive public discussion.